-Despite the ups and downs that came with completing my thesis_ I loved it.
-I see myself making more films.
+Despite the ups and downs that came with completing my thesis—I loved it.
+I see myself making more films in the future because of it.
 I’m looking forward to a summer of studying the technical side of creating a documentary.
 These past two years of my MA were my trial and error period.
 The video camera allowed me to gather the information I needed for my research, but didn’t prepare me to set up the story for my audience.
 As I move forward I want to learn how to connect the two.
 I had to learn that there are many components that come with making a movie.
-Watching these amazing documentaries isn’t just someone pressing the record button and uploading the video for someone to watch.
-It’s about thinking about every component from beginning to end.
+Documentaries aren’t just a person pressing the record button and uploading the video for someone to watch.
+They are about thinking about every component from beginning to end.
 I am proud of myself for creating a documentary.
-But not content because I still feel that there was more I could have done and learned.
-Moving forward, I need to learn more about the technical side of documentary from the camera to Final Cut Pro X and to understanding the computer.
+Yet, I am not content because I still feel that there was more I could have done and learned.
+Moving forward, I have come to realize that I need to learn more about the technical side of making documentaries from becoming familiar with the gear to understanding how to use Final Cut Pro X.

 This may not be the best documentary you’ve every watched.
 Please excuse moments of blurriness or awkward audio, but keep in mind that this was my first attempt at creating a documentary.